maryclaireteahan/hangman/README.md

 ### Heroku
 This project was deployed using Code Institutes mock terminal for Heroku.

-- Log in to [Heroku](https://id.heroku.com/) or create an account
+- Log in to [Heroku](https://id.heroku.com/) or create an account.
-- On the main page click the button labelled New in the top right corner and from the drop-down menu select Create New App
+- On the main page click the button labelled New in the top right corner and from the drop-down menu select Create New App.
-- You must enter a unique app name
+- You need to enter a unique app name.
-- Next select your region
+- Next select your region.
-- Click on the Create App button
+- Click on the Create App button.
 - The next page is the project’s Deploy Tab.
-Click on the Settings Tab and scroll down to Config Vars
+Click on the Settings Tab and scroll down to Config Vars.
-- Click Reveal Config Vars and enter port into the Key box and 8000 into the Value box and click the Add button
+- Click Reveal Config Vars and enter the word PORT into the Key box and enter 8000 into the Value box and click the Add button.
-- Click Reveal Config Vars again and enter CREDS into the Key box and the Google credentials into the Value box
+- If Config Vars becomes hidden, click Reveal Config Vars again and enter the word CREDS into the Key box and the Google credentials into the Value box.
-- Next, scroll down to the Buildpack section click Add Buildpack select python and click Save Changes
+- Next, scroll down to the Buildpack section click Add Buildpack select python and click Add Buildpack.
-- Repeat step 9 to add node.js. o, Note: The Buildpacks must be in the correct order.
-If not click and drag them to move into the correct order
+- Repeat the last step to add node.js.
+Note: The Buildpacks must be in the correct order, python on top, nodejs underneath.
+If not click and drag them to move into the correct order.
-- Scroll to the top of the page and choose the Deploy tab
+- Scroll to the top of the page and choose the Deploy tab.
-- Select Github as the deployment method
+- Select Github as the deployment method.
-- Confirm you want to connect to GitHub
+- Confirm you want to connect to GitHub.
-- Search for the repository name and click the connect button
+- Search for the repository name and click the connect button.
-- Scroll to the bottom of the deploy page and select the preferred deployment type
+- Scroll to the bottom of the deploy page and select the preferred deployment type.
-- Click either Enable Automatic Deploys for automatic deployment when you push updates to GitHUB
+- Click either Enable Automatic Deploys for automatic deployment when you push updates to GitHUB.

 ## Credits